fluix/ffbt/README.md

 If you want to use Karma or something other which needs Webpack, you can configure it via `configureWebpack` hook in `ffbt-config.js`.
 See the docs about the configuration below.

 ## Configuration
-Create a file with name `ffbt-config.js` in the root of your project
+Create a file with name `ffbt-config.js` in the root of your project (near the package.json file)

-Minimal config is `module.exports = {};`.
-It's enough for most cases

 ### Full annotated config example:
 ```javascript